google/skicka/README.md

 that the user has provided the correct passphrase on subsequent runs of skicka.
 4. A random 32-byte encryption key is generated (again with rand.Reader).
+This is the key that will actually be used for encryption and decryption of file contents.
 5. A random 16-byte initialization vector is generated with rand.Reader.
 It is hex encoded and printed out, and should be copied to the `encrypted-key-iv` configuration file field.